Purdue-CS193/homework-0-tsai-yiting/index.md

 # Ingrid Tsai's First CS193 Homework
-- I hope to learn a lot about CS and tools that will help me succeed
+- I hope to learn a lot about CS and tools
+- It seems really cool!

 ## Welcome to GitHub Pages